ver38/PrismCamera/README.md

 Made with Swift Playgrounds.

 ## Credits
-Thanking who supported me emotionally during those two weeks, would never be enough.
+Thanking who supported me emotionally during those two weeks will never be enough.
 I found in you all a sense of community.

 ## License
 MIT License